Court upholds ex-Alabama House speaker’s ethics convictions

 MONTGOMERY, Ala.
-(AP) — An appellate court has upheld most of the convictions against former Alabama House Speaker Mike Hubbard for ethics violations, including using his public office to drum up clients and investments for his businesses.
+(AP) — An appellate court on Monday upheld the ethics conviction of former Alabama House Speaker Mike Hubbard, whose rising political career came to a crashing halt in 2016 when he was found guilty of using his office to benefit his businesses.

-The Alabama Court of Criminal Appeals affirmed 11 of the 12 counts against Hubbard on Monday.

-Hubbard was for years one of the state’s most influential Republicans, but his political career came to an end with his 2016 conviction.

 Most Read Nation & World Stories